Omozuas/Flutter_Boilerplate_Hng11/CONTRIBUTING.md

 - Make use of snake_case for File names
 - Make use of camelCase for Methods
 - Ensure your code is well-documented with comments and documentation.
+- If you need to export image or icon from Figma, always do that in 4x.

 Thank you for contributing to the Flutter HNG Boilerplate!